cosmos/cosmos-sdk/docs/architecture/adr-070-unordered-account.md

 ### Start Up

-On start up, the node needs to re-fill the tx hash dictionary of `DedupTxHashManager` by scanning `MaxUnOrderedTTL` number of historical blocks for existing un-expired un-ordered transactions.
+On start up, the node needs to re-fill the tx hash dictionary of `UnorderedTxManager` by scanning `MaxUnOrderedTTL` number of historical blocks for existing un-expired un-ordered transactions.